lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           substituting a composite public key or signature for a version with fewer components.

-## Changes since the -01 version
-* Added a "Use in CMS" section
-* Removed a Falon reference from the ASN.1 document (which was a typo in reference to Falcon)
-* Added SMIME-CAPS into the sa-CompositeSignature definition in the ASN.1 module
-* Fixed nits and other typos
-* Added PSS parameter Salt Lengths
-* Changed the OID concatenation section to Domain Separators for clarity
-* Accepted some edits by José Ignacio Escribano

-## Changes since adoption by the lamps working group
-* Added back in the version 13 changes which were dropped by mistake in the initial -00 adopted version
-* Added Scott Fluher as an author due to his valuable contributions and participation in the draft writing process
-* Removed the reference to Parallel PKI's in implementation considerations as it isn't adding value to the discussion
-* Resolved comments from Kris Kwiatkowski regarding FIPS

 # Composite Signature Schemes

 The engineering principle behind the definition of Composite schemes is to define a new family of algorithms that combines the use of cryptographic operations from two different ones: ML-DSA one and a traditional one.The complexity of combining security properties from the selected two algorithms is handled at the cryptographic library or cryptographic module, thus no changes are expected at the application or protocol level.
 Composite schemes are fully compatible with the X.509 model: composite public keys, composite private keys, and ciphertexts can be carried in existing data structures and protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652], and the Trust Anchor Format [RFC5914].